chandro/ipv4-ipv6-proxy-original/README.md

 Redirect connections from different ports at one ipv4 address to unique random ipv6 address from \64 subnetwork.
 Based on 3proxy

 # The script not working.
-Need a maintainer
-# The script not working.
-Need a maintainer
-# The script not working.
-Need a maintainer
+Need a maintainer Testing by myself .

 ![cover](cover.svg)